Martiless/quiz-time/README.md

 The goals for this site are as follows:
 * To provide users with a fun interactive game.
-* To test the users knowledge of 'x'.
+* To test the users knowledge of popular Movies and TV Shows.

 ## UX:

 ### User stories:
 #### New User:
-* As a new user, I am looking to find play an online game that tests my knowledge of 'x'
+* As a new user, I am looking to find play an online game that tests my knowledge of popular Movies and TV Shows.
 * As a new user, I would like to keep trace of my score as I progress through the quiz.
 * As a new user, I would like to get live feedback of my answers.